-The program is an inter-disciplinary and in-depth study of a broad range of academic subjects examined within a political context.
+The program is an interdisciplinary and in-depth study of a broad range of academic subjects examined within a political context.
 Learning takes place in the classroom, but more importantly, in the rich historical, artistic, cultural and political environment of the nation’s capital.
-Students focus on:
+During the semester in D.C., students focus on:

 Theoretical foundations of national government and analysis of its congressional, presidential, administrative, and judicial structures.
 Specific public policies examined to understand the interaction of interest groups, political parties, research institutes, media, and public opinion with these structures.